The price for gynecomastia surgery starts at $8,999 and up, depending upon the size of the breast tissue.

-Dr. Mulholland performs or supervises all male breast reduction procedures at SpaMedica.
+Dr. Mulholland or Dr. Bell will perform or supervise all male breast reduction procedures at SpaMedica.
 For liposuction, the surgeon gently inserts tumescent local anesthesia into the fat.
 The anesthesia numbs the areas while also distending and expanding the fat cells.
 Next, the surgeon uses the energy-assisted device to liquefy, coagulate, and tighten the excess breast tissue.
 Finally, the surgeon uses a microcannula to remove the liquified and coagulated fat.

 Patients who undergo a surgical excision procedure receive general anesthesia or IV sedation.
-Next, the surgeon chooses the incision site based on the needs of the patient.
+Next, Dr. Mulholland or Dr. Bell chooses the incision site based on the needs of the patient.
 Normally, the incisions are placed within the creases of the chest or around the areola.
 Then, the surgeon removes the excess fat, trims the skin, and repositions the breast.